 Notwithstanding the ease of his triumph, the softness of the ground, and the headwind in the straight, Newhaven’s time was only a half-second outside the race record held jointly by Martini-Henry, Trident and Carnage.
 Neither Jones nor Cooper was present to witness their wonder colt, both being in England, whither they expected to repatriate the son of Newminster before the end of the season.
 Jockey Harry Gardiner wasn’t much in evidence after the race either, having dressed and gone home almost immediately.
 As Gardiner expected, the Derby field proved easy beats, and he had Tuesday on his mind.
 While 6/1 was available about Newhaven for the Melbourne Cup just after the running of the Victoria Derby, by flag-fall weight of money had seen the colt firm into 4/1 for Australia’s greatest race.

 Harry Gardiner received instructions to be fourth or fifth if the pace was good but to come right away and let the others try to catch him if it was not.
 For almost three furlongs Gardiner didn’t hurry and played his part in this intricate choreography involving a cast of twenty-five, but when the colt got a bump and started pulling, Gardiner let him go.
 One horse kept with Newhaven until the beginning of the stand and then he was off!
 The first half-mile went by in 52 ½ seconds; the second in 50 ½ seconds; the third half-mile took 54 seconds and was the slowest quarter of the race; but in the last half-mile, Gardiner began to ride Newhaven, and my, how the colt responded!
-Newhaven’s time for the final six furlongs was 1 minute 17 seconds and the winning margin six lengths.
+Newhaven’s time for the final six furlongs was 1 minute 17 seconds and the winning margin was six lengths.

 It was a wonderful performance for a three-year-old carrying 7 st. 13lb and Terlinga speculated that the youngest person on the course that day might never see another three-year-old triumph in the race with such a handicap.
 And how right he was!
 No subsequent three-year-old winner has ever come close, although Aurum ran the minor placing with even more weight the following year.
 Coil and Charge, each sent to the post at 100/1, finished down the course.
 Newhaven appeared again on the last day of the V.R.C. meeting to easily annex the V.R.C.
 Spring Stakes against just one opponent.
 What the V.R.C.
 Spring Meeting had established was that Newhaven was at his best when allowed to have his head and keep his own company.
 Indeed, his defeats in the Champagne Stakes and Caulfield Guineas could be attributed to the fact that he was pulled about during the early part of those races.